Album Press Release Template

 In this paragraph, briefly expand a little bit about the band and the music on the album.
 This paragraph is very important for a new band with a debut album.
 Don't mistake this for a band bio—which should be separate—but include some details about where the band comes from, what their influences were, or who band members previously played with.

 This paragraph gives your reader solid reasons why they should write about your band and review your album.
-That doesn't mean saying it's a "great" album, because adjectives like "great" and "fantastic" are not qualifiers and should be avoided at all cost.
+But avoid words such as "great" and "fantastic" because they come across as fluff.
 Instead, mention things like:

 Sample Press Release